REYKJAVÍK RESTAURANT GUIDE

 Austur Indíafélagið (East India Company)

-One of our favourite for sure, Austur Indiafélagið has been open since 1994 and still stands strong.
-It’s an easy place to find due to it’s central location on Hverfisgata, the street parallel to the main street of Laugarvegur.
-Their tasty Tandoor dishes, paired with rice and naan of your choise, will impress you from the first bite.
+One of our favorite for sure, Austur Indiafélagið has been open since 1994 and still stands strong.
+It’s an easy place to find due to its central location on Hverfisgata, the street parallel to the main street of Laugarvegur.
+Their tasty Tandoor dishes, paired with rice and naan of your choice, will impress you from the first bite.

 Austur Indíafélagið (East India Company)